 During 2017 football fans Alex Wadelton and Aaron Tyler set up a crowd-funding page for a statue of the iconic moment that Wimmar lifted his jumper up and pointed to his skin at Victoria Park.
 Whilst Winmar was in Melbourne during April 2018 he was measured for the statue.

 The project come to fruition and the AFL unveiled the statue of Winmar in front of Optus Stadium on Saturday July 6th, 2019.
-There had been much debate about the best location for the location of the Winmar statue with options being Victoria Park, St Kilda’s training base RSEA Park in Moorabbin, or Optus Stadium in Perth, the city where Winmar began his senior Australian Rules career.
+There had been much debate about the best location for the Winmar statue with options being Victoria Park, St Kilda’s training base RSEA Park in Moorabbin, or Optus Stadium in Perth, the city where Winmar began his senior Australian Rules career.
 The decision was for the Winmar Statue to be located at Optus Stadium the home ground for AFL club’s West Coast and Fremantle.
 Given that the capacity of Optus Stadium is 60,000 people far more people will be able to see the Winmar statue at this location than at Moorabbin or Victoria Park, however there were strong arguments to have the statue at either of these locations.
 Being a Noongar man it was also important to Nicky that the statue was located on Noongar land.
 Noongar Native title areas cover South-West Western Australia.

 On June 9 2019 it was announced that the Winmar statue would be unveiled on Saturday 6 July, 2019, the day that the 50th derby between West Coast and Fremantle was played.
 This day was also the eve of the 2019 National Aborigines and Islanders Day Observance Committee (NAIDOC) week which was from 7 to 14 July.
 Western Australia’s Aboriginal Affairs Minister Ben Wyatt spoke about the impact Winmar made as a trailblazing footballer and went on to say “But this defining action also propelled him into the arena of social justice.
 Nicky’s actions that day have inspired countless other young people both in sport and in life to stand up and be proud of yourself and your heritage.”23